Last Updated on January 24, 2024 by GagSurgeAdmin | Published: July 3, 2019

 And we are sure you would agree that nothing really happens, ya?
-No fires, not electrical power trips etc…
+No fires, not electrical power trips, etc…

 Well, the above is true only if certain conditions are being met.
 These conditions vary across different countries and cities and even weather conditions in the place you live in play a part.

-So you have decided to try this at home or in the office, please be aware that there are still certain amount of risks involved when we daisy chain surge protectors or extension cords together.
+So you have decided to try this at home or in the office, please be aware that there are still a certain amount of risks involved when we daisy chain surge protectors or extension cords together.

 Ok, without much ado, let us show you when you should daisy chain your surge protectors and extension cords to each other.

 It is important to note that a daisy chain connection from one extension cord to another should not be permanent.
 It is fine if you extend the length of your surge protector to a far-flung wall outlet for occasional usage.
 For example, charging up laptops, cellphones, and other non-heavy duty appliances.
 It is important to note that most extension cords are not rated for continuous usage.

 If you decided to daisy chain extension cords or power strips, it is crucially important to NOT load past the ampacity of the primary extension cord (the first one from the wall outlet).
 Additional cord extension should never cause the ampacity to go beyond that of the previous one or else the severe drop in voltage may cause electrical damage to your plug-in devices.